Fourth Geneva Convention: Article 53: Prohibited destruction

-Article 53.
-Any destruction by the Occupying Power of real or personal property belonging individually or collectively to private persons, or to the State, or to other public authorities, or to social or cooperative organizations, is prohibited, except where such destruction is rendered absolutely necessary by military operations.

 In The Geneva Conventions of 12 August 1949.
 Commentary, Jean Pictet writes:

 Article 56: Hygiene and public health

 Article 56 describes the medical obligations the occupying power has in the occupied territory:

-To the fullest extent of the means available to it, the Occupying Power has the duty of ensuring and maintaining, with the cooperation of national and local authorities, the medical and hospital establishments and services, public health and hygiene in the occupied territory, with particular reference to the adoption and application of the prophylactic and preventive measures necessary to combat the spread of contagious diseases and epidemics.
-Medical personnel of all categories shall be allowed to carry out their duties.

-If new hospitals are set up in occupied territory and if the competent organs of the occupied State are not operating there, the occupying authorities shall, if necessary, grant them the recognition provided for in Article 18.
-In similar circumstances, the occupying authorities shall also grant recognition to hospital personnel and transport vehicles under the provisions of Articles 20 and 21.

-In adopting measures of health and hygiene and in their implementation, the Occupying Power shall take into consideration the moral and ethical susceptibilities of the population of the occupied territory.

 Article 78: Security measures.
 Internment and assigned residence.
 Right of appeal

 Article 78 deals with internment.
-It allows the occupying power for "imperative reasons of security" to "subject them [protected persons] to assigned residence or to internment."
+It allows the occupying power for "imperative reasons of security" to "subject them [protected persons] to assigned residence or to internment".
 The article does not allow the occupying power to take collective measures: each case must be decided separately.

 Part IV.
 Execution of the Convention

-This part contains "the formal or diplomatic provisions which it is customary to place at the end of an international Convention to settle the procedure for bringing it into effect are grouped together under this heading (1).
+This part contains "the formal or diplomatic provisions which it is customary to place at the end of an international Convention to settle the procedure for bringing it into effect are grouped together under this heading" (1).
 They are similar in all four Geneva Conventions.